bigdatagenomics/adam/docs/architecture/schemas.rst

 schemas:

--  The *AlignmentRecord* schema represents a genomic read, along with that read’s alignment to a reference genome, if available.
+-  The *AlignmentRecord* schema represents a genomic read, along with that read's alignment to a reference genome, if available.
 -  The *Feature* schema represents a generic genomic feature.
 This record can be used to tag a region of the genome with an annotation, such as coverage observed over that region, or the coordinates of an